tstormz/utor_apr15_team/README.md

-# utor_apr15_team
+# README
-An online chess application

-A [Trilogy Education](https://www.trilogyed.com/) project where a team of three developers work together, in an agile environment, to create an online chess game.
+A chess application using Ruby on Rails and ActionCable websockets